afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade-site-to-site.md

 ## 🛠️ 9.
 Troubleshooting

-By trying to interconnect every LAN, we have deployed a VPN Wireguard site-to-site between LAN's Wireguard client and the LAN Paris.
+By trying to interconnect every LAN, we have deployed a VPN Wireguard remote access between LAN's Wireguard client and the LAN Paris.

 ---